Kubi12/LeCycl_OMU/README.md

 I gave the cutoff for, that the perspn can spend most 120 minutes and he/she has to be on this page ar least 10 minutes.
 But with this I have only
 81% of the data.
 If you want to see 100%, its max:1000000.. and 0.
 #network_digramm_categorized.py: sankey-all-categorized.html, the same as network_diagramm.py but with categories.

+#post_survey_analysis.py: sankey-usefull_websites.html, 3 tasks, which pages was usefull.

+Persona/Personas.docx: Names and emailadresses from the personas.